calroth/watch-kit-pro/README.md

 - Is optimised for size; only a 1 MB download (give or take)
 - Uses emoji 😍
 - Is free to download and own forever, with no in-app purchases or paid upgrades
-- Is Free Software (GPL 3.0), with source code available for your use
+- Is Free Software (GNU GPL 3.0), with source code available for your use

 For support, documentation and interesting information, visit https://watchkit.pro/

+For developers, source code is available at https://github.com/calroth/watch-kit-pro/

 Watch Kit Pro was written by [Terence Tan](https://github.com/calroth), a Christian ✝ living in Australia 🇦🇺